shekhargulati/52-technologies-in-2016/36-webpack/README.md

 module.exports = timeline;
 ```

-The code shown above created a new module named `timeline`.
-We defined two functions `setHeader` and `setTimeline`.
-We used the special object `module` and added reference of our function to `module.exports`.
-This is the way you tell CommonJS module system that you want to expose a function so that others can use it.
+The code shown above creates a new module named `timeline`.
+We defined two functions: `setHeader` and `setTimeline`.
+We used the special object `module` and added reference of our function timeline to `module.exports`.
+This is the way you tell the CommonJS module system that you want to expose a function, so that others can use it.

-Now, we will update `profile.js` to use our `timeline` module.
-We can even create a new module that will load up the user information but for now let's go with one module.
+Now we will update `profile.js` to use our `timeline` module.
+We can even create a new module that will load up the user information, but for now let's go with one module.

 ```javascript
 var timeline = require('./timeline.js');